airbrake/pybrake/README.md

 ## Logging integration

-pybrake provide logging handler that sends your logs to Airbrake:
+pybrake provides a logging handler that sends your logs to Airbrake.

 ```python
 import logging